thatquirkyguy/google-homepage/README.md

 Figure out how to assign different placement to navigation bar

-Figure out how to place the search bar below the google logo -->
+Figure out how to place the search bar below the google logo

+If doing a Div class ID, you have to do "." in the-->